okas/plant-watering/irrigation/README.md

 # Configuration files

-* Configuration files must be valid JSON files.
+* All configuration files must be valid JSON files.
+* Do not save configs in /irrigation/ folder!
+* Instead, put them near consuming application and refer them.
+## Irrigation configuration
 * All fields are required.
-* Do not save configs in /irrigation/ folder!
 * Below is example file content, use it as template to create additional files for production or development.
+* It has some sensible defaults.

-### Example configuration
+### Schema
 ```
 {
     "name": "default",